ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.parser/README.md

 * (Apollon77) Always use raw response and not try to parse it

 ### 1.2.0 (2022-09-12)
-* (Apollon77) Allow to specify if self-signed/invalid SSL certificates are ignored or not (default is to ignore as till now)
+* (Apollon77) Allow specifying if self-signed/invalid SSL certificates are ignored or not (default is to ignore as till now)
-* (Apollon77) Allow to specify if an "insecure HTTP parser" is used which also enables HTTP implementations that are not compliant to specifications
+* (Apollon77) Allow specifying if an "insecure HTTP parser" is used which also enables HTTP implementations that are not compliant to specifications
-* (Apollon77) Allow to specify the HTTP request timeout
+* (Apollon77) Allow specifying the HTTP request timeout

 ### 1.1.8 (2022-06-27)
 * (Apollon77) Check that a link is configured